-Advanced HTTP is a versatile plugin that can be used to perform complex HTTP operations like SSL pinning, certificate-based auth, and complex file operations.
+Advanced HTTP is a versatile plugin that can be used to perform complex HTTP operations like SSL pinning, certificate-based authentication, and complex file operations.

 Theoretically, pinning secures the connection between the client (app) and the server.
 Practically, rogue pinsets can be inserted via tampered apps.
 Therefore, it's advisable to use Pinning with Attestation Checks like SafetyNet.

 If the pinned certificate changes regularly, the application has to be updated too.
 App Store updates can take multiple days and have a certain level of uncertainty involved.
-This may cause unintended service outages to end-users.
+This may cause unintended service outages for end-users.

 See our tutorials on protecting React, Angular, Vue, React Native, Ionic, and NativeScript.

 SafetyNet enables you to protect your app against tampering, fake users, and more.
 With this tutorial, you'll learn how to set up SafetyNet in your own app.

 April 17, 2019 | By Karan Gandhi | 7 min read